← Back to 後漢書

 [] 穿 [] []

 Even the miscellaneous writings of the hundred schools retain lessons worth following.
-Works such as Zuo, Discourses of the States, Genealogical Origins, Intrigues of the Warring States, Lu Jia's Chu-Han chronicle, and Sima Qian's history are how we recover antiquity and how posterity watches our age—they are the senses of the tradition.
+Works such as the Zuo Tradition, Discourses of the States, Genealogical Origins, Intrigues of the Warring States, Spring and Autumn of Chu and Han, and the Grand Historian's Book are how people today know antiquity, how later people observe what came before, and the ears and eyes of the sages.
 Sima Qian labeled imperial reigns "basic annals," hereditary noble houses "hereditary houses," and standalone ministers "arrayed traditions."
 He elevated Xiang Yu and Chen She to annals while relegating imperial princes of Huainan and Hengshan to mere biographies—[one] ingenious yet irregular categorizing.
 His compilation spans antiquity to his own day and threads every classical source—unsurpassed in breadth.
 One scholar wrestling so vast a canvas inevitably left rough joints and uneven polish.
 [Two] He spells out counties for Sima Xiangru yet omits courtesy names for Xiao He, Cao Shen, Chen Ping, Dong Zhongshu, or marks only county seats—likely sheer overload.
 [Three] My continuation will verify facts, tighten prose, and omit hereditary houses—only annals and biographies remain.

 26